OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

     rm /etc/apt/sources.list.d/bionic.list
     apt-get update

-Note that after the sixth command above, put in these lines:
+Note that after the sixth command above, these lines should be added to the empty file:

     [Service]
     Environment="JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64"`